Under the deal, Fogle will plead guilty to child porn charges and to traveling across state lines to have sex with teenage girls

 “Most importantly, Jared understands that he has hurt innocent people, vulnerable people, and his family.
 He has expressed remorse … to his loved ones, and will, when given the opportunity, express that remorse to this court and to the people he has harmed.
 His intent is to spend the rest of his life making amends.”

-No date has been set for his next court date, where he will formally enter a plea.
+No date has been set for Fogle’s next court date, where he will formally enter a change of plea, Margolis said.

 On the same day the indictment and plea deal became known, Fogle’s wife, Katie, released a statement saying she wants out of the marriage.